 Applicants will be notified in March.
 Not all applicants to the program will be selected as recipients.
 Once the scholarship is awarded, continued parent/guardian employment with Kimberly-Clark is not required for the recipient to continue receiving the award.

 Scholarship America processes scholarship payments on behalf of the Kimberly-Clark Foundation.
-Payments are made in equal installments on or within two days of August 1 and December 15.
-Checks are made payable to the school and will be distributed by EFT to the educational institution of choice if the institution is a participating affiliate or mailed to the student’s permanent home address along with a check memo that specifies how the funds may be used.
-The student is responsible for transmitting both the check and check memo to the appropriate school office for application to the student’s account.
+Payments are made in one installment in mid July.
+Checks are made payable to the school and will be mailed to the student’s permanent home address.
+The student is responsible for transmitting the check to the appropriate school office for application to the student’s account.

 You are solely responsible for gathering and submitting all information necessary to the application process.
 Applications are evaluated on the information supplied; therefore, answer all questions as completely as possible.
 Before registering, you may wish to gather the following information prior to creating your application account: